mbercx/softdev-101/docs/formatting.md

 ---

-You've set up local tools to check your code, but wouldn't it be nice if these checks ran automatically every time you push to GitHub?
+You've set up local tools to build & deploy documentation, run tests and check your code.
+Wouldn't it be nice if all this ran automatically every time you push to GitHub?
 That's where Continuous Integration comes in!
 **Next up: [Continuous Integration (CI)](ci.md)**